Chiang Mai Itinerary: For 2, 3, 4 days or more!

 Let’s get stuck in and start planning your perfect Chiang Mai itinerary!

 Most travellers reach Chiang Mai from Bangkok.
 You can get to Chiang Mai by train, bus or plane.
 Before you leave Bangkok, check out my Bangkok itinerary, which will help you plan your time there, as well as my where to stay in Bangkok guide.

 I advise against flying, unless you are unable to take long overnight bus or rail journeys of course, because the overland options are an adventure, they’re easy and they’re more environmentally friendly!

 My choice would always be the train – just make sure you book early enough to get a sleeper, so you’re not kept awake in a seat all night like I was the first time I went to Chiang Mai!

 You can take a 13-14 hour night train from Bangkok Hua Lamphong to Chiang Mai.
 This route nearly always sells out, so make sure you book in advance.
-I always use 12go.asia to book my tickets – you can check them out here.
+You can use Bookaway to reserve your tickets – click here to do so.

 The bus is cheaper, less comfortable and takes around the same time.
-You can also book tickets on 12go.asia – click here to reserve your spot.
+You can also book tickets on Boookaway – click here to reserve your spot.

 The plane is obviously much quicker, but more expensive, less of an adventure and not great for the environment!

 As you might expect, there are loads of places to stay in Chiang Mai, from city centre hostels to mountainous nature getaways, such as the Panviman Chiang Mai Spa Resort.

 I’ve stayed at most of the accommodations listed below – my accommodation choices vary wildly from budget hostels to the occasional 5* hotel these days – or they come highly recommended by other travellers.